-If you're looking to stay fit onboard, here are 10 unique workouts you can find onboard cruise ships.
+If you're looking to stay fit onboard, here are 10 unique workouts you can find aboard cruise ships.
 The list is a mix of favorites and cutting-edge routines that will test your mettle and work your muscles in new ways.
 You might just find that working out at sea is even more fun than doing it at home.

 Workout 1: 5K Run on Royal Caribbean

-Also Consider: Disney's ship tracks are pretty sweet, too.
+Also consider: Disney's ship tracks are pretty sweet, too.
 All are decently wide and shaded, thanks to their Deck 4 location.
-Tracks on newer ships Disney Fantasy and Disney Dream are 0.4-mile per lap -- just eight laps for a 5k.
+Tracks on Disney Fantasy and Disney Dream are 0.4-mile per lap -- just eight laps for a 5k.
 In addition, you can run a 5k on land on Disney's private island, Castaway Cay.

 Workout 2: Zumba on Celebrity Cruises

-Why It's Great: You can dance to a mix of upbeat world rhythms for a total-body workout in a class that matches your ability, from high-intensity regular classes to specialty ones like Zumba Gold, which offers easy-to-learn choreography geared to active older adults.
-Zumbatomic classes are tailor-made for kids, and AquaZumba's available if you want to minimize impact and dance in water.
+Why it's great: You can dance to a mix of upbeat world rhythms for a total-body workout in a class that matches your ability, from high-intensity regular classes to specialty ones like Zumba Gold, which offers easy-to-learn choreography geared to active older adults.
+Zumbatomic classes are tailor-made for kids, and Aqua Zumba is available if you want to minimize impact and dance in water.
 There's even a Zumba-themed fitness party once per sailing in each ship's nightclub.
-(Specialty classes vary by ship.
+(Specialty classes vary by ship and come with a fee.
 Zumba is not available on Celebrity Xpedition.)

-Also Consider: Princess ships offer complimentary 30- to 45-minute classes poolside (by Movies Under the Stars) or in one of the dance clubs.
+Also consider: Princess ships offer complimentary 30- to 45-minute classes poolside (by Movies Under the Stars) or in one of the dance clubs.
 All are taught by licensed Zumba instructors.

-Workout 4: Rip Training by TRX on Carnival Cruise Ships
+Workout 5: Rip Training by TRX on Carnival Cruise Ships

-Why It's Great: Developed by a Navy SEAL, the instructor-led TRX Rip Training uses a series of tethered ropes to lead participants in a wide variety of movements that increase range of motion, enhance fluidity and sculpt muscles.
+Why it's great: Developed by a Navy SEAL, the instructor-led TRX Rip Training uses a series of tethered ropes to lead participants in a wide variety of movements that increase range of motion, enhance fluidity and sculpt muscles.
 While the Rip Trainer is a popular workout tool for elite athletes and fitness buffs, the training can be geared to newbies, too.

-Workout 5: Basketball on Royal Caribbean Cruise Ships
+Workout 6: Basketball on Royal Caribbean Cruise Ships

 Workout 7: Water Sports on Windstar